 Some examples of what you might tweet about:

-- an article you’re reading that’s interesting or a book you recommend
+- an interesting article you’re reading, or a book you recommend

 - an online resource you’ve stumbled across

-- a workshop, webinar, seminar or conference you’re going to – others may not have known about it, may want to meet you if they’re also going to be there, or may want to ask you about it if they can’t make it
+- a conference or other academic event you’re going to – others may not have known about it, may want to meet you if they’re also going to be there, or may want to ask you about it if they can’t make it

 - advice, tips or insights into how you teach or research for students or other colleagues

-- your thoughts on an education or other news story relevant to your work
+- your thoughts on a news story relevant to your work

 - a funding, project or job opportunity you’ve just seen